Die Walküre

 As with Das Rheingold, Wagner wished to defer any performance of the new work until it could be shown in the context of the completed cycle, but the 1870 Munich premiere was arranged at the insistence of his patron, King Ludwig II of Bavaria.
-More than the other Ring dramas, Die Walküre has achieved some popularity as a stand-alone work and continues to be performed independently from its role in the tetralogy.
+Die Walküre has achieved some popularity as a stand-alone work and continues to be performed independently from its role in the tetralogy.

 The story of Die Walküre is based on the Norse mythology told in the Völsunga saga and the Poetic Edda.
 In this version, the Volsung twins Sieglinde and Siegmund, separated in childhood, meet and fall in love.
 This union angers the gods, who demand that Siegmund must die.
 Sieglinde and the couple's unborn child are saved by the defiant actions of Wotan's daughter, the title character, Valkyrie Brünnhilde, who as a result faces the gods' retribution.

 Background and context

 Wagner began work on what became his Ring project in October 1848, when he prepared a prose outline for Siegfried's Death, based on the legendary hero of Germanic myth.
 During the following months, he developed the outline into a full "poem" or libretto.

 After his travels to Switzerland in May 1849, Wagner continued to expand his project, having decided that a single work would not suffice for his purposes.
 He would, therefore, create a series of music dramas, each telling a stage of the story, basing the narrative on a combination of myth and imagination; Siegfried's Death would provide the culmination.
 In 1851, he outlined his purposes in his essay "A Communication to My Friends": "I propose to produce my myth in three complete dramas, preceded by a lengthy Prelude (Vorspiel)".
 Each of these dramas would, he said, constitute an independent whole, but would not be performed separately.
 "At a specially appointed Festival, I propose, some future time, to produce those three Dramas with their Prelude, in the course of three days and a fore-evening".

 In accordance with this scheme, Wagner preceded Siegfried's Death (later Götterdämmerung (The Twilight of the Gods) with the story of Siegfried's youth, Young Siegfried, later renamed Siegfried.
 This was, in turn, preceded by Die Walküre (The Valkyrie), dealing with Siegfried's origins, the whole tetralogy being fronted by a prologue, Das Rheingold.
 Because Wagner prepared his texts in reverse chronological sequence, Die Walküre was the third of the dramas to be conceived and written, but appears second in the tetralogy.